Sawaari (2016 film)

 Sawaari is a 2016 Indian Tamil-language road psychological thriller film written and directed by Guhan Senniappan.
-The film stars Benito Franklin, Sanam Shetty, Karthik Yogi, and Mathivanan Rajendran, with Vishal Chandrasekhar composing the film's music.
-Distributed by Sri Thenandal Films, the film theatrically released on 18 March 2016.
+The film stars Benito Franklin, Sanam Shetty, Karthik Yogi, and Mathivanan Rajendran.
+The music was composed by Vishal Chandrasekhar with cinematography by Chezhiyan and editing by Kishore Te.
+Distributed by Sri Thenandal Films, the film was theatrically released on 18 March 2016.
+It received positive reviews.

 Plot

 The movie starts off with three youngsters driving a car on a highway in the night while drunk.
 While driving, they notice a man asking for a lift, which they give.
 The unknown man then kills the three.
-It is then revealed that the unknown man is a psycho killer who kills people by asking them for lift on highways.
+It is then revealed that the unknown man is a psycho killer who kills people by asking them for lifts on highways.